What is the OECD automatic exchange of information (AEOI) and Common Reporting Standard?

 Each country must still sign AEOI agreements with other countries with whom they want to share this information.
 It is thought that most countries will first look to existing countries where they have a Tax Information Exchange Agreement (TIEA) or Double Tax Avoidance Agreement (DTAA) in place for instance to begin AEOI.
 In some countries this can be a lengthy process.

 Financial Institutions in Participating Jurisdictions will be required to collect and report financial information to their domestic tax authorities which will in turn aggregate and report this information to foreign tax authorities of other Participating Jurisdictions with which they have entered into a AEOI agreement.
+You may view the current activated exchange relationships for country-by-country reporting at the following link:

-Understanding the definitions:
+Understanding key definitions:

-The term “Active NFE” means any NFE that meets any of the following criteria:
+“Active NFE” means any NFE that meets any of the following criteria:

 - Less than 50 per cent of the NFE’s gross income for the preceding calendar year or other appropriate reporting period is passive income and less than 50 per cent of the assets held by the NFE during the preceding calendar year or other appropriate reporting period are assets that produce or are held for the production of passive income;